-When University policy is not observed, the University reserves the right to take disciplinary action through the Community Standards process.
-The Division of Student Affairs and Office of Community Standards oversee and administer this process.
+When College policy is not observed, the College reserves the right to take disciplinary action through the conduct process.
+The Division of Student Affairs and Office of Student Conduct oversee and administer this process.

-The Community Standards process is initiated when an alleged incident of misconduct is reported.
-The Assistant Dean of Students or their designee will review any reports submitted to determine appropriate follow-up which may include but is not limited to:
+The conduct process is initiated when an alleged incident of misconduct is reported.
+The Director of Student Conduct or their designee will review any reports submitted to determine appropriate follow-up including, but not limited to issuing:

-- Hearing notice - Notice/decision letter

-- Letter requiring their presence and participation in a meeting to obtain additional information regarding the incident. (investigatory meeting) - Letter requiring their presence and participation in a meeting to discuss the incident, lessons learned, and future actions (educational meeting) - Letter assessing an interim measure(s) to remain in place until final resolution of the case.
+- a notice letter - a notice/decision letter - a letter requiring their presence and participation in a meeting to obtain additional information regarding the incident. (investigatory meeting) - a letter requiring their presence and participation in a meeting to discuss the incident, lessons learned, and future actions (educational meeting) - a letter assessing an interim measure(s) to remain in place until final resolution of the case.

-The University may impose interim measures.
+The College may impose interim measures.
 These measures are implemented prior to a hearing and remain in effect until a decision is rendered in the conduct process and the alleged student has been formally notified of a change in their status.
-Interim sanctions may include but are not limited to; a "no contact" order, ban from a particular residence and/or area of campus, suspension from residence, and/or suspension from the University.
+Interim sanctions may include but are not limited to; a "no contact" order, suspension from residence, and/or suspension from the College.